Tenant Setup and Migration

 Canada Central region configuration where available.
 Documented data flows for PIPEDA and BC's Personal Information Protection Act (PIPA) compliance.

-Most Vancouver businesses we audit are over-licensed by 15 to 40 percent.
-We review your licensing quarterly, right-size user assignments, and recommend the right SKUs (Business Standard vs Premium, E3 vs E5, add-ons) based on actual usage.
+Most Vancouver businesses we audit are over-licensed by 15 to 40 per cent.
+We review your licensing quarterly, right-size user assignments, and recommend the right plans (Business Standard vs Premium, E3 vs E5, add-ons) based on actual usage.

 A typical Vancouver business of 10 to 50 users takes three to six weeks end-to-end.
 The cutover itself is designed for zero downtime; the work before and after is what makes that possible.